VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 "strings" (map<string, string>): a map of custom strings that can be used by addons "stringLists" (map<string, list<string>>): a map of custom string lists that can be used by addons
-	known ones are: "cum" for the cum overlay slots for OCum
+	known ones are: "cum" for the cum overlay slots for OCum "toySlot" (string): used for sex toys, when this animation is played this slot is activated for the actor toy slots are just strings so you can use your own custom slots if needed, players can then assign their toys to the slots in the MCM by vanilla the slots genital, anal, nipples, scrotum and clitoris are used

 form fields:
 "mod" (string): the name of the mod this form is defined in, including the file extension